ansys/pyansys-heart/doc/source/user-guide/preprocessor.rst

 ...    }
 ...}

 Here ``id`` is the volumetric part ID, and ``enclosed_by_boundaries`` is a dictionary that contains the IDs of boundaries that enclose the volumetric part.
 The ID's of the enclosing boundaries should be identifiable from a cell data array, for instance by adding a cell data array called ``surface-id``.
 Consequently this input model and part definitions JSON file can be read into by the main class :attr:`HeartModel <ansys.health.heart.models.HeartModel>`.

 >>> # Initialize left-ventricular heart model.
 >>> model = models.LeftVentricle(working_directory="my-working-dir")
 >>> # Load input model and part definitions:
 >>> model.load_input(heart, part_definitions, "surface-id")

-Finally the :attr:`HeartModel.mesh_volumes` method can be used to generate the volumetric meshes from the input model.
+Finally the :attr:`HeartModel <ansys.health.heart.models.HeartModel.mesh_volume>` method can be used to generate the volumetric meshes from the input model.

 >>> # remesh the model using wrapping
 >>> model.mesh_volume(use_wrapper=True, global_mesh_size=1.0)